Serving ML Models with FastAPI

 predicted_price: float

-Those bounds are per-feature, not a blanket rule, and that distinction matters.
+model_version: strThose bounds are set per feature, not as one blanket rule, and that difference matters.
 MedInc must be positive, so gt=0.
 Latitude sits between 32 and 42.
-But Longitude in California is negative (roughly -125 to -113), so a positive floor there would 422-reject every real request — the classic copy-paste bug.
+But Longitude in California is negative (roughly -125 to -113), so requiring a positive value there would reject every real request with a 422 — the classic copy-paste bug.
 Send a latitude of 999 and FastAPI rejects it with a 422 before your model runs, and the error tells the caller exactly what was wrong:

 {